shark-S/django-collection/README.md

 # django-practice
-Django App built while learning django
+Collection of Apps build on Django